SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Brittle Revenge**
 >
-> The hollowbone launcher explodes when they are reduced to 0 Stamina, dealing 2 damage to each adjacent creature
+> The hollowbone launcher explodes when they are reduced to 0 Stamina, dealing 2 damage to each adjacent creature.

 ###### Flesh Mournling